aniket07G/IdeaFlow/README.md

 # ⬇️ Download & Try the App

-You can try out the Sudoku app by downloading the APK from the link below:
+You can try out the IdeaFlow app by downloading the APK from the link below:

 👉 [Download IdeaFlow APK](https://drive.google.com/file/d/1hZwpieLRCA-9gwbpjumEJOyC62L0Te74/view?usp=sharing)